Arduino-IRremote/Arduino-IRremote/README.md

 ## Hints
 If you do not know which protocol your IR transmitter uses, you have several choices.
-- Use the [IRreceiveDump example](examples/IRreceiveDump) to dump out the IR timing.
+- Use the [IRreceiveDump example](examples/ReceiveDump) to dump out the IR timing.
- You can then reproduce/send this timing with the [IRsendRawDemo example](examples/IRsendRawDemo).
+ You can then reproduce/send this timing with the [SendRawDemo example](examples/SendRawDemo).
  For **long codes** with more than 48 bits like from air conditioners, you can **change the length of the input buffer** in [IRremote.h](src/IRremoteInt.h#L36).
 - The [IRMP AllProtocol example](https://github.com/ukw100/IRMP#allprotocol-example) prints the protocol and data for one of the **40 supported protocols**.
  The same library can be used to send this codes.